Getting the Best Quality Sound

 - Now, click on the Advanced

-button in the lower right of the settings window.
+button at the bottom of the settings window.
 In the next window, check this checkbox:

 This is the option that tells zoom NOT to optimize the audio for speaking, but instead to try to conserve the full spectrum original sound that the microphone picks up.
 Note that setting this option does NOT turn on the option.
 It just makes the option show up during the meeting.
 When you return to the meeting screen, there will be a new control in the upper left that you can now click to turn Original Sound